-Our total revenues were \$348.7, \$325.8 million and \$275.2 million in 2021, 2020 and 2019, respectively.
-The principal contributor to the increase in 2021 compared to 2020 was a full period of contribution from the acquisitions completed in 2020 (all of the assets of the businesses run by the Management Systems Resources Inc. group of companies (collectively, "Visual Compliance"), Core Transport Technologies NZ Limited ("CORE"), Tegmento AG and Contentis AG (collectively, "STEPcom") and BestTransport.com, Inc.

-("BestTransport" and collectively, with Visual Compliance, CORE and STEPcom, the "2020 Acquisitions"), including growth of new and existing customers which contributed an incremental \$9.9 million.
-The principal contributor to the balance of the increase in revenues in 2021 compared to 2020 was acquisitions completed in 2021 (Peoplevox, Kontainers and ShipTrack, (the "2021 Acquisitions")).
+The principal contributor to the increase in 2021 compared to 2020 was a full period of contribution from the acquisitions completed in 2020 (all of the assets of the businesses run by the Management Systems Resources Inc. group of companies (collectively, "Visual Compliance"), Core Transport Technologies NZ Limited ("CORE"), Tegmento AG and Contentis AG (collectively, "STEPcom") and BestTransport.com, Inc. ("BestTransport"), collectively, the "2020 Acquisitions"), including growth of new and existing customers which contributed an incremental \$9.9 million.
+The principal contributor to the balance of the increase in revenues in 2021 compared to 2020 was a partial period of contribution from the 2021 Acquisitions.